kubeskills/cheat-sheet/cheat-sheet.md

 # describe the configuration for all deployments in the default namespace
 kubectl describe deploy

+# get the documentation of the spec field, inside of the template field of a deployment
+kubectl explain deploy.spec.template.spec

+# get the documentation of the spec field of a deployment
+kubectl explain deploy.spec

 # delete deployment 'nginx'
 kubectl delete deploy nginx